 Ralph Heid performed for fifty-seven years on the xylophone, entertaining audiences with his virtuosity.
 With the aid of his Czech-born wife, Hana, a former ballet dancer who served as his chief technician, Ralph often worked cruise ships as well as land-based theatres and nightclubs.
 Though he enjoyed his memories of the time spent at Disney, he always regreted not having any photos or video of the actual performance.

 "I tried a couple of times to get a video or film from Disney, but it doesn't work.
 But I was very lucky in September 1975, when Roy Williams send me an audio tape of the whole show I was on.
 I don't know how he was able to do that, maybe the rules were not as hard in those days?"

 Ralph Heid passed away in November 2008, leaving behind his wife, children, and grandchildren.
-His family has left up the front page of his website as a memorial, where you can still see him perform.
 He played seven other instruments, but the xylophone always remained his favorite.
 He was very aware that its attraction lay not in musical quality alone, but in the visual dynamics of watching someone play.